a list of the trashiest christmas movies to watch

 As the Pope of Trash himself, John Waters, says: “Good bad taste is celebrating something without thinking you’re better than it.”
 Here’s our best / worst films of the season.

 John Waters is the good lord of trash cinema so it’s no surprise that he’s also responsible for the trashiest and most iconic Christmas scene in all of cinema history.
 Divine plays Dawn Davenport, a girl who runs away from home on Christmas day and falls into a maniacal life as a sociopathic, single parent slash criminal.
-Almost every single line in Female Trouble is an iconic gif in the making (and was recreated on RuPaul's Drag Race a few years ago), whether it’s Dawn yelling, “I hate you!
+Almost every single line in Female Trouble is iconic, a gif in the making, whether it’s Dawn yelling, “I hate you!
 Fuck you!
 Fuck you both!” at her parents after they fail to get her Cha-Cha heels for Christmas or Aunt Ida’s sound advice that, “The world of heterosexual is a sick and boring life.”
-Just remember, nice girls don't wear Cha-Cha heels.
+Just remember, nice girls don't wear Cha-Cha heels!

 Capitalism, greed, media sensationalism and Bill Murray -- what more could you ask for?
 Scrooged is yet another interpolation of A Christmas Carol, but it’s one that really resonates hard with our times.
 It’s like a visual essay on the 80s or a meditation on Donald Trump.
 Unfortunately it’s not quite as good as Bill Murray’s Groundhog Day but that just means you should watch that right after.
 Yule love it anyway!